spsforks/QB64-Wiki/_MEM.md

-  TYPE AS LONG            'type description of variable used(never changes) ELEMENTSIZE AS _OFFSET  'byte size of values inside the block(never changes) IMAGE AS LONG           'the image handle used when _MEMIMAGE(handle) is used END TYPE
+  TYPE AS LONG            'type description of variable used(never changes) ELEMENTSIZE AS _OFFSET  'byte size of values inside the block(never changes) IMAGE AS LONG           'the image handle used when _MEMIMAGE(handle) is used SOUND AS LONG           'the sound handle used when _MEMSOUND(handle) is used END TYPE

 The above [TYPE](TYPE) is for clarification purposes only.
 It **doesn't need** to be pasted in a program to use _MEM.